 Dining Room Colour Combination: Blue and Neutral Dining Room

-Giving a sophisticated edge to a classic colour duo, this Helen Green dining room revives a colour palette of powdery blues and inviting neutrals to create a timeless dining room colour scheme which is both relaxed and elegant.
+Giving a sophisticated edge to a classic colour duo, this Helen Green dining room colour palette revives hues of powdery blues and inviting neutrals to create a timeless dining room colour scheme which is both relaxed and elegant.
 Deep neutral drapes trim the windows and even deeper woods are used for the doors and dining table.

 Dining Room Colour Combination: Coral and Neutral Dining Room

 We love to see designers using warm and cool tones together in modern ways.
-In this dining room, a saturated grey wallpaper is offset by golden brass tones and balanced with pale blush drapes and neutral upholstery.
+In this dining room colour scheme, a saturated grey wallpaper is offset by golden brass tones and balanced with pale blush drapes and neutral upholstery.
 Textures are subtle but the rippled glass panes of the unique chandelier and the visually textured rug and Hermes-patterned roman shades add just enough.